 The Bowling Club has resumed.
 The Scarborough League is now running until March.

 Bempton and Buckton Short Mat Bowling Club is affiliated to NYSMBA and ESMBA the regional and national bodies.
-We made our debut in the local Scarborough League in September 2015 and now run two teams.
+We made our debut in the local Scarborough League in September 2015 and now run one team.
 Club Night is Wednesday which is also our night for home league fixtures.

 Alan McLean is the Secretary and can be reached on 07803 246 554.

 Bowling in the Village Hall

 An open session is held in the Hall every Friday throughout the year from 10.00am to 12.30pm at £2.00 per person.
 All are welcome and all equipment is provided.
 20p will get you a cuppa and your first session is fine.
 You will also be made very welcome if you come for a free taster session at a Club Night.
 These are on Wednesday evening from 6.30pm – 8.30pm throughout the year except certain nights September to April when there is a League match.
 Please bring flat soled shoes/slippers or make sure your socks don’t have holes in!
 Further information from Alan on 07803246554 or Ruth on 07808480911

 The Friday Group paid fines for bowling errors and ensuing “inappropriate”language and then joined with the U3A group for a bring and buy lunch and raffle.
 Special thanks go to Robert and Elizabeth for having the idea and for kindly providing the raffle prizes and to Ann and Sue for organising the lunch.
 Thanks to all who came.
 You raised the great sum of £140.00 for comic relief.

 Village Bowling celebrated its first birthday on Friday 27th February 2015.
 Cakes were enjoyed and the usual Friday fun was had.